PaloAltoNetworks/a3s/README.md

 All of a3s configuration is defined as env variables from `dev/env`

-Finally, you must initialize the root permissions. a3s has no exception or hardscoded credentials, so we must add an auth source and an authorization.
-To do so, you can run:
+Finally, you must initialize the root permissions. a3s has no exception or hardcoded or weak credentials, so we must add an auth source and an authorization.

+To do so, you run:

     dev/a3s-run --init --init-root-ca dev/.data/certificates/ca-acme-cert.pem